PerfectlySoft/Perfect-Hadoop/README.md

 	print("\(x.name) => \(x.value)")
 }//next

-res = try hdfs.removeXAttr(path: remoteFile, name: "user.size")
+try hdfs.removeXAttr(path: remoteFile, name: "user.size")
-// if true, the attribute of user.size will be removed print(res)
+// if success, the attribute of user.size will be removed

 ```